benjiqq/benjyz/README.md

 Can help with tech advisory and implementation in DeFi.

-Built my own blockchain from scratch https://github.com/d1-finance/node
+Building my own blockchain from scratch [horizonledgerhttps://horizonledger.org/](https://horizonledger.org/)

 ## Collaboration